TRANSLATION BUREAU

 Step 1.
 Take your interpreter and go to the police station/migration office, which has prepared your first court papers.

-The procedure for you case papers is the same.
-Please note, in this case an attorney is absolute waste of your money (99% ineffective).
+The procedure for your case papers is the same.
+Please note, in this case an attorney is an absolute waste of your money (99% ineffective).

 Do not forget to say that you have luggage.

 Step 2.
-The court procedure is the same, only without evictions and with a furious judge – if you will get the same who has been in the first time.
+The court procedure is the same, only without evictions and with a furious judge – if you get the same who have been the first time.

-The judge may ask additional questions, like what you are going to do next, why did you overstay your visa second time etc.
+The judge may ask additional questions, like what you are going to do next, why did you overstay your visa the second time, etc.

 And of course, the court’s decision will be 101% guilty, no dice.

 Step 3.
-After the judge pronounces last words of the verdict, and you sign for getting a copy of your decision you are subject to forcible deportation and detention in the special centre for foreigners.
-You rights of movement are restricted.
-Then you will be placed in a room of the courthouse for waiting until a car from the detention centre arrives (sometimes the car arrives in the middle of the night).
-Until this time, your luggage would be examined and documented.
-You’ll get a list of values you have (money, credit cards), also you can have your interpreter at hand (of note, our company does not charge for this time).
+After the judge pronounces the last words of the verdict, and you sign to get a copy of your decision, you are subject to forcible deportation and detention in the special centre for foreigners.
+Your right of movement are restricted.
+Then you will be placed in a room of the courthouse to wait until a car from the detention centre arrives (sometimes the car arrives in the middle of the night).
+Until this time, your luggage will be examined and documented.
+You’ll get a list of values you have (money, credit cards), you can also have your interpreter at hand (of note, our company does not charge for this time).

-Once the car from the detention centre arrives, an officer from this car asks you once more time to take out all value things, surrender your passport and mobile phone – you can take only SIM-card.
+Once the car from the detention centre arrives, an officer from this car asks you one more time to take out all value things, surrender your passport and mobile phone – you can take only a SIM-card.

-Generally, there are no one who speaks English, so that is why you do need an interpreter at hand in this moment.
+Generally, there is no one who speaks English, so that is why you do need an interpreter at hand at that moment.
 When everything is ready and checked, it is time to say goodbye to your interpreter and get in the car.

 Step 4.
-Typically, in the centre you are placed in a cell with whom you can speak English.
+Typically, in the centre, you are placed in a cell with whom you can speak English.
 The cell is not big.
-Shower once or twice in a week.
-You can use only a local mobile phone inserting your SIM-card, and get not more than 10 minutes call.
+Shower once or twice a week.
+You can use only a local mobile phone to insert your SIM-card, and get no more than a 10-minute phone call.

--Everything that in package shall be put into a transparent bag;
+-Everything that is in a package/carton should be put into a transparent bag;

 -Only lump sugar;